fredrikp999/fredrikp999.github.io/_posts/2023-01-04-Wildcard DNS.markdown

 sudo mkdir /root/.secrets/
 sudo touch /root/.secrets/cloudflare.ini
 ```
-Note1: Needs to be installed on VM.
+> Needs to be installed on VM.
 Does not work on Proxmox LXC due to a mount problem with snapd for the moment (seems to be a workaround but it has some drawbacks, see https://forum.proxmox.com/threads/ubuntu-snaps-inside-lxc-container-on-proxmox.36463/#post-230060)
+{: .prompt-tip }

-Note2: There are multiple tutorials out there which are not up to date.
+> There are multiple tutorials out there which are not up to date.
 Make sure to use the latest from certbot
+{: .prompt-tip }

 ### 2) Get API key from cloudflare
 API-key is created from cloudflare dashboard